dan7800/VulnerableAndroidAppOracle/Vulnerabilities/PermissionsTicTacToe/README.md

-# Tic Tac Toe Permissions Activity
+# Tic Tac Toe Permissions Activity Instructions

 1. Run the activity by pressing the play button and start the app.